chikkibum/chikkibum/README.md

-- 🔭 I’m currently working on:- **A Web App For expenditure management on React **
+- 🔭 I’m currently working on:- ** Making a web app for managing my tasks.**

 - 🌱 I’m currently learning:- **React.js and Figma**